janghaludu/articlu/README.md

 ![image](adidas.png)

 <br> <br>
 When my partner in crime came up with this cunning idea, with all the recent results in deep learning and jazz, I assumed this to be a trivial problem in the sense that I could use Google Vision / Tensorflow models or Amazon Rekognition to convert the trademark / logo images to word vectors and then compute similar images based on some distance metric that fits the problem.
 Boy was I wrong.
 You see all these models used Imagenet data for training their networks so they work well with photographs and probably paintings but spectacularly fail when it comes to logos / trademarks / illustrations.
 Don't believe me ?
-You can see the kind of rubbish results google reverse image throws for images that are not indexed by google.
+You can see the kind of rubbish results google reverse image search throws for images that are not indexed by them.
 <br> <br>
 ![image](google1.png)
 <br> <br>